Necro-Coder/sqflite_simple_dao_backend/README.md

 - Constants:You can add, modify, or change constants to help create a model structure that sqflite recognizes.
 This feature is crucial for customizing the package to meet your specific needs.
-- The package also print logs in the console in order to display the changes on the database.
+- The package also prints logs in the console in order to display the changes on the database.
 Does not log in production.

 ## Getting Started